OJ-Vic/Agentic-AI-for-Fair-and-Collaborative-Peer-Review/README.md

 If you use this project, please cite as:

-Kenneth, W. (2025).
+Ojei, V. (2025).
 Agentic AI for Fair and Collaborative Peer Review.
 University of Hull MSc Dissertation.